Frequently Asked Questions

 Of course!
 If you hold a previous advanced degree, you are eligible to apply.
-These candidates should, however, detail the reasons for their pursuit of an MBA degree in the application.
-We consider those with an advanced degree as other applicants.
-Advanced degrees are additional evidence toward academic success, but are not considered instead of undergraduate transcripts.
+You should, however, detail on your application why you are pursuing an MBA degree at this time.
+We consider those with advanced degrees the same as other applicants.
+Advanced degrees are additional evidence of academic success, but we do not consider them over undergraduate transcripts.

 Do I need an undergraduate degree in a specific major to apply?
-Because of MIT’s quantitative strengths, does MIT Sloan prefer students who have more quantitative background, due to MIT’s strength in that area?
+Because of MIT’s quantitative strengths, does MIT Sloan prefer students who have a strong quantitative background?

-We welcome applications from all areas of undergraduate concentration, including the humanities, the social and physical sciences, business and engineering.
-View our class profile to see the academic background of our students.
-We look for candidates who are strong in both verbal and quantitative abilities.
+We welcome applicants with all types of undergraduate concentrations, including the humanities, the social and physical sciences, business, and engineering.
+View our Class Profile to see the academic background of our current students.
+We seek candidates who are strong in both verbal and quantitative abilities.

-Is there any academic preparation or pre-requisites required prior to applying or enrolling?
-Should I take any finance or accounting courses at a local college prior to applying to the MIT Sloan MBA program, if I have no experience in those fields?
+Is there any academic preparation or prerequisites I need before applying or enrolling?
+Should I take some college-level finance or accounting courses before applying to the MIT Sloan MBA program, if I have no experience in those fields?

-The only pre-requisite is a Bachelor’s Degree.
-However, certain candidates may be given a conditional acceptance and required to take a course(s) in microeconomics, calculus, or financial accounting prior to starting MBA studies.
-If you feel as though you’re missing a quantitative background from your undergraduate years or want to bolster your quant ability, you may want to take a microeconomics or a calculus course.
+-requisite you must have is a bachelor’s degree.
+However, sometimes we give certain candidates conditional acceptance and require them to take a course(s) in microeconomics, calculus, or financial accounting prior to starting their MBA studies.
+If you feel as though your undergraduate background is lacking in quantitative strength, or you want to bolster your quant ability, you might

-You should report your Calculus I grade.
-If taken in high school for Advanced Placement credit, please write "AP" as the grade.
+That’s simple.
+Just report your Calculus I grade.
+If you took calculus in high school for Advanced Placement credit, please write "AP" as the grade.

-I have taken an economics course but not microeconomics.
-Can I report this grade where it asks for a microeconomics class?
+I took an economics course in college, but not microeconomics.
+Can I report this grade on the MBA application which asks if I took microeconomics?

-You should only report a grade if the class was titled microeconomics.
+Only report a grade if the class was titled “Microeconomics”.

-I have a three-year bachelor's degree from outside of the U.S. Am I eligible to apply?
+I have a three-year bachelor's degree from a college or university outside of the United States.
+Am I eligible to apply?

 Yes.
-Candidates with a three-year bachelor’s degree from outside of the U.S. may apply.
+Candidates with a three-year bachelor’s degree from outside of the United States may apply.